Easy EdgeDB · Chapter 17

 Poor Renfield.
 Poor Mina.

 The group finds Renfield in a pool of blood, dying.
 Renfield is sorry and tells them the truth.
 Renfield had been in communication with Dracula because he wanted to become a vampire too, so he let Dracula into the house.
-But once inside Dracula ignored him, and headed for Mina’s room.
+But once inside Dracula ignored Renfield, and headed for Mina’s room.
 Renfield attacked Dracula to try to stop him from hurting Mina, but Dracula was much stronger and won.

 Copy